-Don’t get us wrong – wayfinding programs should absolutely prioritize telling people where they are and help them get to where they want to go.
-We all know what can happen when signage systems fail – we miss flights, we zoom past our exits, we’re late to appointments and spend time irritably pacing up and down streets looking for our destination.
-But while some believe its sole purpose is to provide directions, we believe that the best wayfinding strategies transcend navigation to instill a stronger sense of place.
-In this position paper, we dig down into how organizations can support deeper discovery, exploration and engagement by aligning their branding and wayfinding strategies.
+Don’t get us wrong – wayfinding programs should prioritize telling people where they are and helping them get where they want to go.
+We all know what can happen when signage systems fail – we miss flights, zoom past our exits, are late to appointments, and spend time irritably pacing up and down streets looking for our destination.
+But while some believe its sole purpose is to provide directions, we believe the best wayfinding strategies transcend navigation to instill a stronger sense of place.
+This article will uncover what can support more profound discovery, exploration, and engagement by aligning your place branding and wayfinding strategies.

 First, let’s get something straightened out.
-Just as many people assume a brand is a logo, there are some places that confuse the design of a new wayfinding system as being their brand.
+Just as many people assume a brand is a logo, some places confuse the design of a new wayfinding system as being their brand.
 Yes, the two disciplines are connected, but they are not one and the same.

-Your brand is the summation of everything that makes your organization what it is and differentiates you from your competition.
-It’s your story, your people, your culture, your visual identity and your messaging.
-For example, a university’s brand answers the question, “Why should I choose you?”
-When students decide to visit campus, they expect a certain experience based on everything you’ve communicated thus far.
-Upon their arrival, any uncertainty about where they are or difficulties in finding parking, key facilities and nearby accommodations will make them question not only their decision, but also your brand.
-This is exactly where wayfinding comes into play.
+Your brand is the summation of everything that makes your place what it is and differentiates you from your competition.
+It’s your story, your people, your culture, your visual identity, and your messaging.
+For example, a university’s brand answers, “Why should I choose you?”
+When students decide to visit the campus, they expect a particular experience based on everything you’ve communicated thus far.
+Upon their arrival, any uncertainty about where they are or difficulties in finding parking, essential facilities, and nearby accommodations will make them question their decision and your brand.
+This is precisely where wayfinding comes into play.

-Wayfinding connects various verbal and visual elements of a physical environment, including space, maps, directions, architecture, landscape design, symbols, colors and logos, to remove ambiguity from the DURING stage of the Engagement Loop.
-When visitors are happy and well-oriented, they are likely to spend more money, plan return visits and sing your praises to their family and friends, which in turn, boosts the overall brand experience.
+Wayfinding connects various verbal and visual elements of a physical environment, including space, maps, directions, architecture, landscape design, symbols, colors, and logos, to remove ambiguity around where they are.
+When visitors are happy and well-oriented, they are likely to spend more money, plan return visits and sing your praises to their family and friends, boosting your image, experience, and reputation.

-A Case in Point: Initially, City of Kent leaders engaged Guide Studio to help them get visitors from the city’s parking lots and garages to various downtown hot spots more easily.
-It was a practical goal, but they needed to do more to engage people in everything the city had to offer.
+A Case in Point: The City of Kent had recently completed a large-scale redevelopment in their downtown.
+It changed the context of the place and the experience offering more shopping, dining, and entertainment opportunities.
+They initially wanted to help visitors find the city’s parking lots and garages more easily.
+It was a practical goal, but they soon realized they had an opportunity to do more to engage people in everything the city had to offer.

-Beyond infusing some humor and quirkiness into their signs, City of Kent wanted to honor the town’s history through their wayfinding system.
+Beyond infusing humor and quirkiness into their signs, the City of Kent wanted to honor the town’s history through its wayfinding system.
 They worked with the Kent Historical Society to put together stories that were placed on the backs of pedestrian kiosks.

-“We used one side of the kiosks for maps and the other side to highlight significant moments and people that have shaped who we are,” said Bowling.
-“I wouldn’t normally think to use the back of a sign or kiosk, but I see people reading them all the time, which tells me that we’ve made walking from one destination to another an experience in itself.”
+“We used one side of the kiosks for maps and the other to highlight significant moments and people that have shaped who we are,” said Bowling.
+“I wouldn’t normally think to use the back of a sign or kiosk, but I see people reading them all the time, which tells me that we’ve made walking from one destination to another an experience.”

-As wayfinding continues to evolve, many businesses and communities have found creative ways to convey their brand throughout their physical environments.
-If you’re in the market for some new furniture, take a trip to the nearest IKEA and notice how their unique signage system not only directs you to different sections of the store but reinforces their budget- and family-friendly brand through icons and fun messaging.
-When you go to an Apple store, you’re always greeted by an associate in a blue shirt who can help you navigate your way to the latest and greatest device that meets your needs.
-And if you’re a baseball fan, take a trip to Cleveland’s Progressive Field to see how the stadium’s recent renovations are emphasized through a new, comprehensive wayfinding system that evokes the city’s industrial history and team spirit.
-(Read more about the stadium’s wayfinding in our Progressive Field case study.)
+Many businesses and communities have found creative ways to convey their brand throughout their physical environments.
+If you’re in the market for new furniture, take a trip to the nearest IKEA and notice how their unique signage system directs you to different sections of the store and reinforces their budget- and family-friendly brand through icons and fun messaging.
+Cities have used elements of their story, personality, or brand in their sidewalks, crosswalks, and walls to communicate who they are, where they are, and where they can go.
+And if you’re a baseball fan, visit Cleveland’s Progressive Field to see how the stadium’s recent renovations are emphasized through a new, comprehensive wayfinding system that evokes the city’s industrial history and team spirit.

 Just be yourself

-While that may sound a little intimidating, keep in mind that the synthesis of your brand and wayfinding should be a creative exercise of just being yourself.
-Not only is that one of life’s most important lessons, but places can, and should, reflect the history, people, aesthetics, stories and personality for which they are known.
-What’s the fun in looking like everyone else when you can stand out from the crowd.
+While that may sound a little intimidating, synthesizing your brand and wayfinding should be a creative exercise of just being yourself.
+Not only is that one of life’s most important lessons, but places can, and should, reflect the history, people, aesthetics, stories, and personality for which they are known.
+What’s the fun of looking like everyone else when you can stand out from the crowd?
 Giving visitors the opportunity to get to know the real, authentic side of your place will make them appreciate you even more.